aniass/SQL-Sales-Analysis/README.md

 The project contains the analysis of example sales data with SQL.
 The project showcase my knowledge and skils in SQL such as data manipulation, analysis and querying.
 The analysis was prepared with MS SQL Server database.

 ### Dataset
-The dataset contains sample data about products sales.
+The dataset was prepared especially for this project and contains sample data about products sales.
 It includes three tables namely Customers, Products and Orders.

 ## Summary